GCP: Guarded Collaborative Perception with Spatial-Temporal Aware Malicious Agent Detection: Experiments

-\item \textit{Poisson attack process (P-mode)} \citep{5696753}.
+\ding{183} \textit{Poisson attack process (P-mode)} \citep{5696753}.
 This mode models bursty attack patterns (e.g., DDoS attacks) in which intense activities occur in short durations.
 At each time step $t \in T$, the number of malicious messages $N_t$ follows a Poisson distribution: where $k$ denotes the number of malicious messages at time step $t$, and $\lambda N_a$ represents the mean rate.

-\item \textit{Susceptible-Infectious process (S-mode)} \citep{9998460}.
+\ding{184} \textit{Susceptible-Infectious process (S-mode)} \citep{9998460}.
 This mode simulates progressive attack scenarios where malicious behaviors spread through the network over time, similar to virus propagation.
 The evolution of the number of malicious messages $N_t$ follows:

-where $\gamma$ represents the propagation rate. \end{itemize} For adversarial perturbation generation, we evaluate our method against three representative white-box attacks: Projected Gradient Descent (PGD) \citep{madry2018towards}, Carlini \& Wagner (C\&W) \citep{7958570}, and Basic Iterative Method (BIM) (Please refer to Appendix \ref{appendix:attacks} for implementation details).
+For adversarial perturbation generation, we evaluate our method against three representative white-box attacks: Projected Gradient Descent (PGD) \citep{madry2018towards}, Carlini \& Wagner (C\&W) \citep{7958570}, and Basic Iterative Method (BIM) (Please refer to Appendix \ref{appendix:attacks} for implementation details).
 Moreover, we introduce our proposed BAC attack to exploit the vulnerabilities in CP systems specifically.
 To maintain real-time attack capability, the BAC mask generation adopts a slow update strategy without requiring per-frame updates.
 In our experiments, we set the mask update rate to 0.5 FPS.